 For up to the minute traffic information, call 511 or visit 511.org.
 It’s free and available 24/7.

 Car Rental Companies

-One of the best things about flying into the Charles M. Schulz Airport is its proximity to Sonoma County’s food and wine scene in towns like Sonoma, Petaluma, and Healdsburg, but you’re also just a short drive from all that Napa has to offer.
+One of the best things about flying into the Charles M. Schulz – Sonoma County Airport (STS) is its proximity to Sonoma County’s food and wine scene in towns like Sonoma, Petaluma, and Healdsburg, but you’re also just a short drive from all that Napa has to offer.
 Within minutes from the airport, you’ll find family-owned wineries with welcoming tasting rooms, notable wines made from chardonnay, pinot noir, cabernet, and zinfandel, and plenty of delicious farm-to-table restaurants and unique eateries to fuel up between tastings.

 Whether you’re looking to get cultured at a museum, zip-line through a forest, or mingle with local farmers, there’s a wide variety of activities close enough to experience shortly after you land.

 Regardless if you plan to explore Sonoma or head to Napa, these local wine tours will immerse you into the area’s wine scene and help you discover the area’s best wines — by luxury limo, trolley, bike, or foot.
 Some will even arrange to pick you up directly from STS.